arrteann/blog-backend/README.md

 # blog-backend

-I decided to add nodejs to my skills and for first project I made this project.
+I decided to add Nodejs to my skills and for the first project, I made this project.

 ### Features